NFL Thanksgiving Games 2025 RECAP!

 The audio audience will get a version of this program as well.
 The Patreon is up.

-The draft, as soon as this goes, you could head over there if you want to get some of that with Zumwalt sitting in for Connor.
-We'll see if Connor's happy with Zumwalt's draft on his behalf.
+The draft, as soon as this goes, you can head over there if you want to get some of that with Zumwalt sitting in for Connor.
+We'll see if Connor is happy with Zumwalt's draft on his behalf.

-We'll pay that off on Sunday night, the week 30.
-We'll try and do something wild in that draft.
+We'll pay that off on Sunday night, the week they're going to be able to do that.
+We're going to try and do something wild in that draft.

-We had to slow, you'll have to go see, but we had to slow Jason down from doing something wild.
-The audacity of Zumwalt, he was trying to trade future number ones, Connor, to move up in the draft.
+I've been trying to do the audacity of Zumwalt.
+He was trying to trade future number ones, Connor, to move up in the draft.

-It's like when you ask the kids, can you just stir the soup for like two seconds and then you go back and the entire kitchen's on fire and you're like, Jesus Christ, what happened to all my number one picks?
+It's like when you ask the kids, can you just stir the soup for like two seconds and then you go back and the entire kitchen's on fire and you're like jesus christ what happened all my number one picks yeah so yeah check us out at patreon go get the merch if you if you'd like and uh and then um sunday night we'll be back with the flagship program um

 and that's it